-The AOC system tries to define a product based on a geographic area, of which the product must be typical and culturally-linked.
+The AOC system tries to define a product based on a geographic area of which the product must be typical and to which it must be culturally linked.
 It sets rules as to how the product is grown, raised or made.
 The system has been administered since 1990 in France by the INAO (Institut National des Appellations d’Origine.)
 Separate commissions for each product name monitor the production, and help decide who will be allowed to make it.

 AOCs have mostly been applied to cheese and wine, though they are also applied to other agricultural products such as lentils, chickens, oysters, dairy products, and olives.